Do you have a waiting list?

 How are you funded?

 Our development team makes sure we have diversified revenue from special events, grants, corporate partners, United Way funding and individual donors.
-We also have a cash reserve and are creating an endowment to secure our future.
+We also have a cash reserve and plan to create an endowment to secure our future.

 What are the requirements to be a Big?